-Being overweight is one of the greatest risk factors for aggressive and advanced prostate cancer.
+Being overweight is a significant risk factor for aggressive and advanced prostate cancer.
 It is estimated that about 20% of all cancers are related to obesity and a sedentary lifestyle.

 Research also shows a correlation between increases in body weight and an increase in prostate size.

 A study published in the Journal of Obesity and Weight Loss Therapy found that patients who experienced weight loss also underwent decreased prostate volume.
 It is believed that the evidence indicates that BMI and prostate volume are related.

 So based on this study, it is thought that obesity plays a role in prostatic hyperplasia.

 As we age, it becomes harder to find the motivation to exercise, and so we gradually put on the pounds.
 But, it is never too late to start exercising.

 Having a healthy amount of muscle mass will help you in a myriad of ways.
 First, building muscle will help you maintain a healthy weight and prevent obesity.